Written By: Chloe Wilson BSc(Hons) Physiotherapy

 There are a whole range of medications used for the treatment of foot pain.
 They may to simple analgesics such as paracetamol/Tylenol that help reduce foot and ankle pain, or anti-inflammatories e.g. ibuprofen/Advil that can help to reduce swelling.

 You should always consult your doctor before starting on any medications as part of your foot pain treatment.

 Applying ice and/or heat is one of the old favourite foot pain treatments.
 Ice tends to be most beneficial in the first few days following an injury, such as an ankle sprain, where it helps to reduce inflammation and pain.

 Heat is generally best used for longer term foot problems, helping to reduce pain

 and boost circulation which can help with healing.

 With Ice Treatment, it is really important that it is applied safely and correctly otherwise it can actually cause more harm than good.
 Visit the ice treatment section to find out how to use ice safely and effectively.

 For heat treatment, a simple hot water bottle wrapped up or a microwaveable wheat bag work really well.
 They should be applied for about twenty minutes at a time.
 To avoid the risk of burns, there should always be a layer of material between them and the skin, they should be avoided if the sensation is at all reduced and should be warm rather than hot.

-Acupuncture can be used as part of a foot pain treatment programme to reduce pain without the need for medication.
-It works by the insertion of very small needles into the soft tissues at various places around the body which blocks pain signals from the brain and improving circulation.
+Acupuncture can be used as part of a foot pain treatment program to reduce pain without the need for medication.
+Acupuncture works by the insertion of very small needles into the soft tissues at various places around the body which blocks pain signals from the brain and improving circulation.

 Whilst the evidence into the effectiveness of acupuncture is inconclusive at the moment, is a certainly a good option if other things are not working.
 It should only ever be carried out by a fully trained and licensed acupuncturist.